jchoubey/data-512-homework_2/README.md

 The process of the assignment has been documented in a step-by-step format within the [source code](https://github.com/jchoubey/data-512-homework_2/tree/main/code).
 Further details are explained below.

-1. Data Acquisition
-    We begin with loading the data from the two csv files in pandas dataframe.
+1. Data Acquisition: We begin with loading the data from the two csv files in pandas dataframe.
 We will be working with pandas through out this project.

-2. Handling Data Inconsistencies
-    The data is not devoid of fallacies.
-We deal with inconsistencies such as missing data and duplicate entries in both the dataframes.
+2. Handling Data Inconsistencies: We deal with inconsistencies such as missing data and duplicate entries in both the dataframes.

-3. Basic Data Processing
+3. Basic Data Processing: There were a number of steps involved with preparing the data in desired format.
+        a.
+The population_by_country_2022.csv contains some rows that provide cumulative regional population counts.
+These rows are distinguished by having ALL CAPS values in the 'geography' field (e.g. AFRICA, OCEANIA).
+These rows won't match the country values in politicians_by_country.SEPT.2022.csv, but we still need to retain some of them so that you can report coverage and quality by region.

 4. Getting Article Quality Predictions